gilestrolab/ethoscope/user_manual/schedulers.md

 When plannig experiment with ethoscope modules, you will often want to decide **when** to run module.
 Schedulers allow you to specify this in a flexible maner.
 Importantly, this only controls optional hardware modules, not tracking.
-TRacking is only stopped when clicking on the "stop" button.
+Tracking is only stopped when clicking on the "stop" button.

 Default
 --------------